 \hide{ \begin{lemma} Let $d \geq 2$.
 Let $G=(V,E)$ be an infinite connected graph of maximum degree $d$ except one vertex $x$ of degree $d+1$.
 Assume that $G$ is bipartite or has no stumps !!! we defined stumps only for infinite conn graphs!!!.
 Then $G$ has a matching that covers all vertices of degree at least $d$. \end{lemma} }

 It remains to show that for for each $x\in J$ the finite subgraph $G'$ induced by $V':=N_{r_1/4+1}(x)$ has a matching covering every vertex of $Z := \{z \in N_{r_1/4}(x) : \deg(z) \geq d\}$.

 First, let us prove the no-stumps case.
-Tutte's 1-Factor Theorem \cite{tutte:47} implies that it is enough to check that for every set $S\subseteq V'$ the number of odd components that lie entirely inside $Z$ is at most $|S|$.
-(The reduction is as follows: add, if needed, an isolated vertex to make $|V'|$ even, make all pairs in $V'\setminus Z$ adjacent and look for a perfect matching in this new graph on $V'$.)
+Tutte's 1-Factor Theorem \cite{tutte:47} implies that it is enough to check that for every set $S\subseteq V'$ the number of odd components of $G'-S$ that lie entirely inside $Z$ is at most $|S|$.
+(The reduction is as follows: add, if needed, an isolated vertex to make $|V'|$ even, make all pairs in $V'\setminus Z$ adjacent and look for a perfect matching in this new graph on~$V'$.)
 Suppose on the contrary that some $S$ violates the above condition.
 Each odd component $C$ of $G'-S$ that lies inside $Z$ sends at least $d$ edges to $S$: this follows from the definition of $Z$ if $|C|=1$ and from the absence of stumps if $|C|\ge 2$.
 Thus $|E(S,S^c)|\ge (|S|+1)d$.
 On the other hand, all vertices of $S$ have degree at most $d$ except at most one vertex of degree $d+1$.
 Hence the total degree of $S$ is at most $|S|\,d+1$.
 Since $d\geq 2$, this is strictly less than $(|S|+1)d$, giving a contradiction.